English Idioms and Idiomatic Expressions

 - even the score

-to get their revenge on someone who has cheated or done them harm.
+they try to get their revenge on someone who has cheated or done harm to them,

 "When Jack discovered that Bob had cheated, he was determined to even the score."

-to get their revenge on someone who has cheated or done them harm.
+they try to get their revenge on someone who has cheated or done harm to them,

 - even steven